metallb/metallb/website/content/configuration/_index.md

   config: |
     address-pools:
     - name: default
-      protocol: arp
+      protocol: layer2
       cidr:
       - 192.168.1.240/28
 ```

-### Advanced ARP configuration for non-`/24` networks
+### Advanced ARP (IPv4 layer 2) configuration for non-`/24` networks

-ARP mode advertises IPs into an ethernet LAN.
-Ethernet LANs have two
+Layer 2 mode advertises IPs into an ethernet LAN.
+Ethernet LANs have
-"special" IPs, the network and broadcast addresses, which cannot be
+two "special" IPs, the network and broadcast addresses, which cannot
-used for normal network traffic.
+be used for normal network traffic.
 In a typical home network like
 `192.168.0.0/24`, the network and broadcast IPs are the `.0` and
 `.255` addresses.